Special and Early Childhood Education

 Career Pathways | Leverage previously earned credits

 UW Oshkosh’s Career Pathways in Special and Early Childhood Education program is designed for students who have earned their Associate of Applied Science (AAS) degree in early childhood education from any Wisconsin Technical College.
-This program creates a clear path to state licensure in both early childhood education and special education by leveraging previously earned credits.
+This program creates a clear path to state licensure in both early childhood special education (birth to age 8) and early childhood education (grades PK to 3) by leveraging previously earned credits.

 American Sign Language and Deaf Culture Certificate